Graded sum formula for $\tilde{A}_1$-Soergel calculus and the nil-blob algebra: Introduction

-Note that the category associated with $ \NB $ already appeared in \cite{Rus} where it was shown to be equivalent to the Bar-Natan category of the thickened annulus.
-This equivalence is used in the recent work \cite{HRW} to construct a Kirby color for Khovanov homology.
+although the rule for multiplying diagrams is different.
+Following \cite{LPR}, we call $ \mathbb{NB}_{n-1} $ the nil-blob algebra, but in fact $ \mathbb{NB}_{n-1} $ has also appeared in the literature under the name the \emph{dotted Temperley-Lieb algebra}, see \cite{Russel}.
+In \cite{Russel} it was shown that the associated \emph{dotted Temperley-Lieb category} is equivalent to the Bar-Natan category of the thickened annulus and this equivalence was used in the recent work \cite{HRW} to construct a Kirby color for Khovanov homology.

 An important feature of $ \tilde{A}_w^{\comu} $ and $ \mathbb{NB}_{n-1} $, and in fact of all cellular algebras appearing in this paper, is the fact that they are $ \Z $-graded algebras, with explicitly given degree functions defined in terms of the diagrams.
-They are $\Z$-graded cellular in the sense of Hu and Mathas.
+They are $\Z$-graded cellular in the sense of Hu and Mathas, {{see \cite{hu-mathas}}}.

 In this paper our first new result is a construction of integral forms $ {A}_w $ and $ \BRnn $ for $ {A}^{\comu}_w $ and $ \mathbb{NB}_{n-1} $ over the two-parameter polynomial algebra $ R:= {\mathbb C}[x,y] $ and a lift of the isomorphism $ {A}^{\comu}_w \cong \mathbb{NB}_{n-1} $ to $ {A}_w \cong \BRnn $.
-The integral form $ A_w $ is in fact already implicit in the setup for Soergel calculus, using the geometric realization of the Coxeter group $ W $ of type $ \tilde{A}_1$.
+The integral form $ A_w $ is in fact already implicit in the setup for Soergel calculus, using the {{dual}} geometric realization of the Coxeter group $ W $ of type $ \tilde{A}_1$.
 Under this realization, the parameters $ x $ and $ y $ correspond to the two simple roots for $W$.
 The integral form for $ \mathbb{NB}_{n-1} $ is also a well-known object, since it is simply the two-parameter blob-algebra $ \BRnn$ with blob-parameter $ x $ and marked loop parameter $ y $.
 Thus the novelty of our result lies primarily in the isomorphism between these integral forms, which on the other hand has the quite surprising consequence of rendering a Coxeter group theoretical meaning to the two blob algebra parameters for $ \BRnn$, since they become nothing but the simple roots for $ W $.